20th - 27th August 2022

 - 7 nights accommodation in single rooms with shared bathrooms;

 - full board (3 hot meals per day);

-- at least 6 hours rehearsing per day with the IAS Summer Course Chamber Choir;
+- 6 hours rehearsing per day with the IAS Summer Course Chamber Choir;

 - use of Westonbirt facilities for recreation and sports;

 Please notice that travel costs are not included in course fees.

 From 1987 – 2010, Stephen sang Bass and co-directed the internationally acclaimed vocal ensemble The King's Singers.
 In addition to performing in excess of 120 concerts each year for almost a quarter of a century, he has made frequent appearances around the world.
 He has recorded extensively with EMI, BMG Records, Signum Records and Sony, collecting many awards - including three Grammy nominations and a Grammy.